 Understanding the Cold War

-The Cold War was a period of geopolitical tension between the United States and its Western allies, and the Soviet Union and its Eastern allies, following World War II.
-The aggressive competition and ideological differences between these two superpowers led to the division of Europe into the Western Bloc and the Eastern Bloc.
+The Cold War was a period of rivalry between two superpowers – the United States and Soviet Union and their respective Allies from the end of World War Two.
+These two superpowers were very much in a strained rivalry and the ideologies of the two further split Europe into the Western and Eastern power.

 The Fall of the Berlin Wall